bessfernandez/gay-takeaway/README.md

-# Gay Takeaway
+# Gay Takeaway 🍽

 Food reviews.
-By all your gay friends.
+Brought to you by all your gay friends.

 ## Tech stack